-Foreword Fall 2011 Graduate Calendar Hot Tips Glossary CHEMISTRY AND BIOCHEMISTRY: COURSES Search the Graduate Calendar All of the courses listed will not necessarily be offered in any one year.
+All of the courses listed will not necessarily be offered in any one year.
 Topics courses may be taken several times provided the course content is different.
 Where prerequisites are not stated, consent of the instructor is required.

-Programs Programs (Listed 59-521.
-Special Topics in Analytical Chemistry (Prerequisite: 59-321.)
+59-521.
+Special Topics in Analytical Chemistry

+(Prerequisite: 59-321.)
 (2 lecture hours a week.)

-Alphabetically) Programs (Listed by Department) 59-531.
-Special Topics In Organic Chemistry Topics may include polymer chemistry, natural product chemistry, physical organic chemistry, or design and execution of organic syntheses.
+59-531.
+Special Topics In Organic Chemistry

+Topics may include polymer chemistry, natural product chemistry, physical organic chemistry, or design and execution of organic syntheses.
 (Prerequisite: 59-331 or consent of instructor.)
 (2 lecture hours a week.)

-Programs (Listed by Faculty) Certificate Programs 59-535.
-Advanced Organic Chemistry Physical organic chemistry.
+59-535.
+Advanced Organic Chemistry

+Physical organic chemistry.
 Includes molecular orbital theory, stereochemistry, thermodynamics, and reaction mechanisms.
 (Prerequisite: consent of instructor.)
 (2 lecture hours a week.)

-Courses 59-541.
-Statistical Thermodynamics Alphabetical by Department A detailed picture of the current status of advanced experimental and theoretical research in modern reaction dynamics.
-Instructors Subjects to be discussed include transition state spectroscopy, coincidence imaging techniques, ion imaging applied to the study of chemical dynamics, nonlinear reaction dynamics in both stirred and reaction-diffusion media, theoretical dynamics Alphabetical by Department treatment of chemical reactions.
+59-541.
+Statistical Thermodynamics

+A detailed picture of the current status of advanced experimental and theoretical research in modern reaction dynamics.
+Subjects to be discussed include transition state spectroscopy, coincidence imaging techniques, ion imaging applied to the study of chemical dynamics, nonlinear reaction dynamics in both stirred and reaction-diffusion media, theoretical dynamics treatment of chemical reactions.
 (2 lecture hours a week.)

-Admission Information 59-542.
-Nuclear Magnetic Resonance Spectroscopy Application Information Theory and applications of NMR in chemical problems, including the origin of the NMR phenomenon, Fourier transforms and spectral processing, spectrometer hardware, pulse sequences, NMR interactions, relaxation and chemical exchange, Awards and Financial Aid double-resonance experiments and two-dimensional NMR.
+59-542.
+Nuclear Magnetic Resonance Spectroscopy

+Theory and applications of NMR in chemical problems, including the origin of the NMR phenomenon, Fourier transforms and spectral processing, spectrometer hardware, pulse sequences, NMR interactions, relaxation and chemical exchange, double-resonance experiments and two-dimensional NMR.
 (2 lecture hours a week).

-Registration 59-545.
-Special Topics in Physical Chemistry (2 lecture hours a week.)
-Academic Regulations Faculty Regulations 59-546.
-Advanced Topics in Spectroscopy Electronic and vibrational spectroscopy of gases, liquids, and solids.
-Theory and practice of infrared and Raman Exam and Grading Procedures spectroscopy.
+59-545.
+Special Topics in Physical Chemistry

+(2 lecture hours a week.)

+59-546.
+Advanced Topics in Spectroscopy

+Electronic and vibrational spectroscopy of gases, liquids, and solids.
+Theory and practice of infrared and Raman spectroscopy.
 Theory and applications of electron spin resonance spectroscopy.
 (2 lecture hours a week.)

-Authorship and Plagiarism Graduation 59-550.
-Special Topics in Inorganic Chemistry A variety of subjects in inorganic chemistry are covered at the discretion of the instructor.
+59-550.
+Special Topics in Inorganic Chemistry

+A variety of subjects in inorganic chemistry are covered at the discretion of the instructor.
 The subjects covered may include: main group chemistry, transition metal chemistry, organometallic chemistry, inorganic materials, and group theory.
 (3 lecture hours a week.)

-Faculty of Graduate Studies Calendars Undergraduate Calendar 59-552.
-Topics in Inorganic Chemistry and Organometallic Chemistry Topics to be arranged by the instructor, based primarily upon new developments in the field as illustrated by the current research interests of the faculty, as well as by a study of the current literature.
+59-552.
+Topics in Inorganic Chemistry and Organometallic Chemistry

+Topics to be arranged by the instructor, based primarily upon new developments in the field as illustrated by the current research interests of the faculty, as well as by a study of the current literature.
 (2 lecture hours a week.)

-Previous Calendars 59-553.
-X-ray Crystallography Course Numbering System Theoretical and experimental aspects of single crystal X-ray diffraction methods for the determination of molecular structures.
+59-553.
+X-ray Crystallography

+Theoretical and experimental aspects of single crystal X-ray diffraction methods for the determination of molecular structures.
 (2 lecture hours a week.)

-Organizational Charts Faculty and Departments 59-564.
-Advanced DNA Science An advanced lecture and seminar course dealing with DNA science.
-The lectures cover the biochemistry of DNA and RNA Research Institutes at the molecular levels, the current research topics and their implications for the future research.
-The course also contains a Statement of Responsibility seminar component in which a number of selected topics will be discussed and presented by and among participants.
+59-564.
+Advanced DNA Science

+An advanced lecture and seminar course dealing with DNA science.
+The lectures cover the biochemistry of DNA and RNA at the molecular levels, the current research topics and their implications for the future research.
+The course also contains a seminar component in which a number of selected topics will be discussed and presented by and among participants.
 (Prerequisites: 59-468 or equivalent, or consent of instructor.)
 (2 lecture hours a week.)

-Statistics Canada Disclaimer 59-565.
-Membrane Biochemistry Notice of Disclosure, Confidentiality and Use of Personal Data The structure and function of artificial and natural membranes.
-Special consideration will be given to the identificatio function of membrane proteins.
+59-565.
+Membrane Biochemistry

+The structure and function of artificial and natural membranes.
+Special consideration will be given to the identification and function of membrane proteins.
 (Prerequisites: 59-360 and 59-361 or 59-362 and 59-363, or equivalent.)
-(2 lecture h week.)
-Main University Secretariat 59-570.
-Advanced Quantum Chemistry Perturbation and variation theories.
+(2 lecture hours a week.)

+59-570.
+Advanced Quantum Chemistry

+Perturbation and variation theories.
 Theories of many electron atoms and general theories of chemical bonds in diatomic and polyatomic molecules.
 (Prerequisite: 59-341 or equivalent.)
 (3 lecture hours a week.)

 59-581.
-Analytical Toxicology Analysis of drugs and other toxic substances in biological fluids.
-The metabolism of drugs as well as the symptomology of
+Analytical Toxicology